Stuff & Nonsense product and website design

 Smashing Magazine will be posting videos of all the talks, including mine, in the next few weeks.

 Hire me.
-I’m available for coaching and to work on design projects.
+I’m available now to work on product and website design projects.